TTK4130/ttk4130.github.io/docs/animation.rst

     x_pos = solution[:, 2] # Solution has the following shape [time, state(s)]
     x_vals = [[x, cart_y, 0] for x in x_pos] # Append the additional Y-offset

-    pendulum_vals = [ # We have to convert the generalized coordinates into cartesian coordinates [x + L*np.sin(theta), cart_y - L*np.cos(theta), 0]
+    pendulum_vals = [ # We have to convert the generalized coordinates into Cartesian coordinates [x + L*np.sin(theta), cart_y - L*np.cos(theta), 0]
         for theta, x in zip(solution[:,0], x_pos)
     ]

-Pythreejs expects a contiguous (flattened) list of coordinates, and not a multidimentional array, so we'll have to flatten our coordinate arrays to get it on the form :math:`[x0, y0, z0, x1, y1, z1, x2 ...]`.
-Luckily, numpy has a built-in mathod to flatten ND-arrays to 1D arrays, namely :code:`.ravel()`
+Pythreejs expects a contiguous (flattened) list of coordinates, and not a multidimensional array, so we'll have to flatten our coordinate arrays to get it on the form :math:`[x0, y0, z0, x1, y1, z1, x2 ...]`.
+Luckily, numpy has a built-in method to flatten ND-arrays to 1D arrays, namely :code:`.ravel()`

 .. jupyter-execute::